 The size of your splash cymbal

-Splash cymbals are generally the smallest variety of accent cymbals, but they still vary in size, with larger options measuring up to 12”.
+Splash cymbals are generally the smallest variety of accent cymbals, but they still vary in size, but typically range between 8″ and 12”.
 Ensure that the mount is suitable for the size of the cymbal that you use and that it’s not overly large if you use a smaller splash cymbal.

 How the mount is attached

 Most splash cymbal mounts are secured to your cymbal stand or tom stand.
-Others may have less conventional mounting methods, so check that it lines up with your existing setup.
+Others like the DW Dogbone mount and Ludwig Atlas mount have less conventional mounting methods, so check that it lines up with your existing setup.

 The ideal position of the mount